MPS in Management – Accounting Application Guide

-In addition to a Statement of Purpose, candidates to the MPS in Management – Accounting Specialization program are asked to complete two required supplemental essays.
+In addition to a Statement of Purpose, candidates to the MPS in Management – Accounting Specialization program are asked to complete one required essay, and are given the option to submit one additional essay.
 Each supplemental essay has a 100-word limit.
 Please follow the same formatting suggestions.

 Supplemental Question 1 (required):

-- “In graduate business school, much of the learning takes place in teams.
-Tell us specifically what qualities you will bring to the program that will enhance the learning of your classmates.”
+- In graduate business school, much of the learning takes place in teams.
+Tell us specifically what qualities you will bring to the program that will enhance the learning of your classmates.

-Supplemental Question 2 (required):
+Supplemental Question 2 (optional):